 After Gail Leland’s 14-year-old son, Richard, was murdered in 1981, she recognized the need for support for parents of murdered children.
-She founded the charter chapter of Parents of Murdered Children in Tucson, Arizona, on February 19, 1982, which later became Homicide Survivors, Inc.
+She founded the charter chapter of Parents of Murdered Children (POMC) in Tucson, Arizona, on February 19, 1982, which later became Homicide Survivors, Inc.

-This allowed us to provide a variety of crucial services to victims, and to advocate for legislative changes to provide Crime Victim Rights, Compensation and Assistance for victims.
+This allowed us to provide a variety of crucial services to survivors, and to advocate for legislative changes to provide Crime Victim Rights, Compensation and Assistance for survivors.
 Our organization became a driving force in creating legislative changes in Arizona.
 Laws were passed such as the Arizona Constitutional Amendment Victims’ Bill of Rights, State of Arizona Crime Victim Compensation & Assistance, Dangerous Crimes Against Children, Guilty Except Insane (Laura’s Law) Victims’ Right Not to Receive Inmate Mail (Judy’s Law), and others.
-More recently we were active in supporting passage of the federal Crime Victims’ Rights Act, advancing victims’ rights & services nationally.
-Homicide Survivors, Inc. has served victims in Tucson and Southern Arizona since 1982.
-This program offers services at no charge to all survivors of homicide victims.
+More recently, Homicide Survivors, Inc. was active in supporting passage of the federal Crime Victims’ Rights Act, advancing victims’ rights & services nationally.
+Homicide Survivors, Inc. has served victims in Tucson and Southern Arizona since 1982 and offers services at no charge to all survivors of homicide victim.